 Skip to content

-Spring Raffle 2025 terms and conditions
+Festive Raffle 2025 terms and conditions

-Enter our Spring Raffle 2025 by 19 May 2025 to be in with a chance of winning £10,000.
+Enter our Festive Raffle by 9 January 2026 to be in with a chance of winning £10,000.
+Find out more about the Raffle and read the terms and conditions below.

 About the Raffle

-The Spring Raffle 2025 is operated by The National Trust (Enterprises) Limited (registered company no. 1083105 and registered office address Heelis, Kemble Drive, Swindon, Wiltshire, SN2 2NA), which is licensed and regulated in Great Britain by the Gambling Commission under account number 4746.
+The Festive Raffle 2025 is operated by The National Trust (Enterprises) Limited (registered company no. 1083105 and registered office address Heelis, Kemble Drive, Swindon, Wiltshire, SN2 2NA), which is licensed and regulated in Great Britain by the Gambling Commission under account number 4746.
 The National Trust (Enterprises) Limited is the wholly owned trading subsidiary of The National Trust for Places of Historic Interest or Natural Beauty (registered charity no. 205846).

 Odds of winning a prize

-The average likelihood of winning a prize, per Raffle Ticket, is 1 in 12,495.
+The average likelihood of winning a prize, per Raffle Ticket, is 1 in 9,606.

 The odds for our raffles are estimated based on past, similar-sized raffles.